nickbabcock/grunt-reference/README.md

 # renderReferencePage

 If given a HTML page, `renderReferencePage` will aggregate the citations, invoke the given underscore template, and insert the result back into the DOM.
 A list of files can be given, but the intended use is for a single file.

 ## Options

 - **templateId**: The id of the underscore template in the DOM that renders the aggregated citations.
+- **containerSelector**: jQuery selector that identifies the DOM element that will have the aggregated template appended to it.

 [produce an output]: http://www.nbsoftsolutions.com/blog/reference-track-sheet
 [Ibid.]: http://en.wikipedia.org/wiki/Ibid.